Nemandza82/Symd/README.md

 ### How can I access nearby elements in the Symd kernel (implement convolution)?

-To access newarby elements in symd kernel, you need to use stencil view (symd::views::stencil).
+To access nearby elements in Symd kernel, you need to use stencil view (symd::views::stencil).
 Example:

 ```cpp
 size_t width = 640;